0x4447-cloud-admin/0x4447_scripts/Curl/Follow Each Redirect/README.md

+# Follow Each Redirect

+This scrip will follow each redirect that a domain dose, while outputting the headers to show you exactly what is going on.

-To run the script do the following:
+# How to run the script

+`] ./script.sh`

+The scrip will ask you to write a domain.
+If no domain is provided the default will be used (https://demo.0x4447.com)

-# ./script.sh
+# What to expect
-The script will request a URL.
-You have the option of putting a custom URL or taking the default (https://demo.0x4447.com)

 The script then will print the following information:

 1. Hierarchy of all re-directs
-2. HEAD information (curl -I) for each redirect
+1. HEAD information (curl -I) for each redirect